henrikmotzkus/HackathonPlasticPlug/README.md

-# HackathonPlasticPlug
+# Hackathon PlasticPlug
+Some Backgound: This is a interface that was developed during a Microsoft hackathon.
+We wanted to clean up rivers from plastic.
+A machanical conveyor belt will pick up plastic from the river.
+A AI model will count them.
+Goal of this repo is to post the results to social media in an automatic fashion.

-In this worklflow I use the built in Twitter and Teams function to post a text.
+This is a logic app workflow in Azure.
+In this workflow I use the built in Twitter and Teams function to post a text.
 For facebook we need a custom connector.

 # File content